melissawm/acquire-docs/docs/tutorials/configure.md

 ## Initialize `Runtime`

-`Runtime` is the main entry point in Acquire.
+`Runtime` is the main entry point in `Acquire`.
 Through the runtime, you configure your devices, start acquisition, check acquisition status, inspect data as it streams from your cameras, and terminate acquisition.
 The `device_manager` method in `Runtime` creates an instance of the `DeviceManager` class.
 The `get_configuration` method in `Runtime` creates an instance of the `Properties` class.
-To configure the acquisition, we'll use those two methods to grab the configuration and to initialize a `DeviceManager` to set the attributes of `Properties` and related classes.
+To configure the acquisition, we'll use those two methods to grab the configuration and to initialize a `DeviceManager` object to set the attributes of `Properties` and related classes.

 ```python
 import acquire